PrestaShop/docs/development/orders-lifecycle/_index.md

     * `order_detail_tax` (if any taxes are applied)

 {{% notice note %}}
-At this step, some important data is duplicated (in `order_detail`) to ensure product data will remain available in the order even if the product is deleted afterwards.
-Price information is also duplicated, to ensure the order amount will remain immutable.
+At this step, some important data is duplicated (in `order_detail`) to ensure product data will remain available in the order even if the product is deleted or modified afterward.
+Information about the prices is also duplicated to ensure the order amount will remain immutable.
 {{% /notice %}}

 5. After order is successfully created, an email with the order information is sent to the customer.